-- Make them aware about the consequences they may face if they don’t stick with you.
+- Make them aware of the consequences they may face if they don’t stick with you.

-- Tell them to ask assistance from people who works from establishments near them instead of asking random people.
+- Tell them to ask assistance from people who work from establishments near them instead of asking random people.

 - While walking to wherever you are about to go.
 Keep them informed about the paths that you guys have taken.
 Reiterate landmarks so they wouldn’t forget.